KyloACC/kylo-acc-docs/Jumah Setup Guide.md

 # TYRES

 ## PSI
-27.3-27.8 optimum for dry, around 29.5-31 psi for wet
+Dry: 27.3-27.8
+Wet: 29.5-30.5

+##Temperatures
+Dry: 60°-90°
+Wet: 40°-70°

 ## OMI/IMO
-these are related to tyre temperatures.
-OMI stands for outer,middle, inner face of the tyre and the numbers relate to the temperature of the tyre.
-Optimal tyre temperatres go from 75-95 degrees.
+O = Outer
+M = Middle
+I = Inner

+Refers to Temperatures.

 ## Toe Front
-Increasing toe on the front increases the responsiveness.
-Pointing the tyres outwards to improve the initial turn in of the car.
+Increase => More responsiveness, pointing the tyres outwards to improve the initial turn in of the car.
-Lowering front toe points the tyres inwards.
-Use this to make the car more stable/reduce tyre temperatures.
+Decrease => More Stable & Lower Tyre Temperatures

 ## Toe Rear
-Increasing rear toe improves the stability of the car as the tyres are pointed outwards.
-They will scrub more though and you lose top speed the greater the number.
-Lowering rear toe increases straight line speed and creates less scrub as the tyres are pointing inwards.
-The car will be more oversteer the closer you go to 0.
+Increase => Increases stability & reduces top speed.
+Decrease => Increases top speed & car will be more oversteery.

 ## Camber
-if you want more grip, add a negative camber, allowing the tire to be in more contact with the road, but leads to less straight-line traction thus slower acceleration and longer braking zones
+Increase => More Grip, less straight-line traction, slower acceleration and longer braking.

 ## Caster
-only change caster if you feel the steering is too light for you.
-It adjusts the steering geometry and adds/takes away max camber.
+Increase to increase the feedback.

 # Brakes & ABS